ccdxc/sw/penctl/docs/rest/penctl_system_tech-support.rst

 ::

-  -c, --cmds string       YML file with list of commands to run on Naples -d, --dest-dir string   Destination directory to copy Naples tech-support to -h, --help              help for tech-support
+  -c, --cmds string      YML file with list of commands to run on Naples -h, --help             help for tech-support
   -b, --tarball string   Name of tarball to create (without .tar.gz)

 Options inherited from parent commands
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~